kiwi-cam/homebridge-broadlink-rm/README.md

 This Fork replaces the AirCon to Heat only mode and disable the Cool and Auto if you want to use with your Heater.

-Also Minimum temperate can be more than 10.
+Also Minimum Temperature can be more than 10.

 `npm i -g homebridge-broadlink-rm-heater`